JOOX reviews Early B’s songs and album

 Download the JOOX Music app for the love of Afrikaans hip-hop

 Do you love Afrikaans hip-hop?
-Download the JOOX music app for Android and iOS devices for free.
+Listen to songs for free on JOOX’s music player or download the JOOX music app for Android and iOS devices for free.
 Are you currently DStv subscriber?
 Be entertained with unlimited free music plus four other users get to enjoy unlimited free music too on the JOOX app brought to you by the Family Plan by DStv.